 Time to hang up the backpack, change out of those trainers and get dressed for a romantic dinner and a night on the town.

-After a long day on your feet, hop on the number 14 bus back to the stylish boutique hotel and spa Villa Ba’Moshava in the Greek Colony, not far from where you started the day at Tachana Rishona.
+After a long day on your feet, hop on the number 14 bus back to the stylish boutique hotel and spa Villa Ba’Moshava (one of the best hotels in Jerusalem) in the Greek Colony, not far from where you started the day at Tachana Rishona.
 Change into something more appropriate for the cooler evening weather and a dinner at Darna.
-This dimly lit Moroccan restaurant is situated in a 200-year-old historic building that evokes the romance and mystery of Marrakech.
+This dimly lit Moroccan restaurant is in a 200-year-old building that evokes the romance and mystery of Marrakech.
 Darna is a one-of-a-kind dining experience and reservations are recommended.

 After dinner, grab a cab to Teddy Park for an evening fountain show.
 Bring a bottle of wine and enjoy the synchronised lights, shooting water and music in a scene where Israelis, Palestinians and foreign tourists enjoy the evening air and free entertainment together.
 Finish the evening with a midnight snack and a nightcap in The Shuk, an open-air market by day that turns into one of the best nightlife scenes in Jerusalem after dark.

-Live music, microbrews, handcrafted cocktails and tasty treats are on hand at The Shuk’s various establishments.
+Live music, microbrews, handcrafted cocktails and tasty treats are on hand at the various establishments.
 Due to the proximity to Bezalel Art School and the Nachlaot neighbourhood, it attracts an eclectic crowd in the evening, with plenty of hipsters, artists and those who are simply young at heart.